John Allnutt – Newsletter Editor, Archivist, and Co-Publicity Manager

 Clare Palace – Social Events Manager and Artistic Liasion

 Clare joined the Players in 1995 and has been involved with the group ever since.
-Cast in Pantos, Music Halls, plays and farces and even bared it all for Calendar Girls!
-Clare has Stage Managed, run lights, built sets, painted scenery, and assisted in many social events.
+Cast in Pantos, Music Halls, plays and farces, and she even bared it all for Calendar Girls!
+Clare has stage managed, run lights, built sets, painted scenery, and assisted in many social events.
 She retired from the Federal Government in 2017 and is now a Real Estate Agent licensed in DC and MD.
 Born in England, her Dad was a Vicar and she, too, is an Ordained Celebrant, performing Weddings and Funerals as The Capitol Hill Celebrant.
 Clare is married to the talented Guy Palace and Mum to Thaddeus.

-Missi Tessier – Diversity and Outreach Co-Coordinator, Play Selection Committee and One-Nighter Co-Manager
+Missi Tessier – Diversity and Outreach Co-Manager, Play Selection Committee, and Special Shows Co-Manager